Find out about the routes into teaching

 These are 3 year full time courses but some universities may also offer part time top-ups courses in Early Years and Primary.
 These can take two years if you already have undergraduate credits from previous studies.

 On all the courses you undertake placements in a school or early years setting which will give you practical experience.
-Apply for your course through the UCAS website.
+Apply for your course through UCAS.

 You can train for one year and qualify to teach in early years, primary, secondary or post-16 including further education colleges (FE).

 You will gain practical experience by working on placements, on all of the courses in an early years setting, school or college to get you ready for your teaching career.
-Apply for your course online through UCAS Teacher Training.
+Apply for your course online through the DfE Apply webpage.